lukstafi/ppx_minidebug/README.md

 The `%diagn_` extension points (short for "diagnostic") are tailored for the "logging framework" use-case.
 Within the scope of a `%diagn_` extension point, only explicit logs are generated.
 Therefore, one can freely add type annotations without generating debug logs.

+In the `PrintBox` backend, logs accumulate until the current toplevel log scope is closed.
+This is unfortunate in the logging framework context, where promptly informing the user using the logs might be important.
+To remedy this, `PrintBox_runtime` offers the setting `snapshot_every_sec`.
+When set, if sufficient time has passed since the last output, the backend will output the whole current toplevel log scope.
+If possible, the previous snapshot of the same log scope is erased, to not duplicate information.

 The log levels are:

 - `Nothing` -- the runtime should not generate anything, and when used at compile time, the extension should not generate any `ppx_minidebug`-related code.
 However, just changing the log level should not break the code, therefore the runtime-passing transformation (i.e. the first-class-module argument added by the `_rt_` and `_rtb_` infixes) happens even for the `Nothing` log level.